pointcarre-app/maths.pm/pms/dataviz2/session_1_d.md

 {: .alert .alert-success .alert-soft}

-**In particular, a lot of the complexity related to the the building of the layout of the plot is handled by `matplotlib`, without us having to worry about it.**<br>
+**In particular, a lot of the complexity related to the building of the layout of the plot is handled by `matplotlib`, without us having to worry about it.**<br>
 {: .alert .alert-success .alert-soft}

 **However, if more control is needed, we can always use the `matplotlib` API to customize a plot.**